jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ---
 layout: post
 title: What are Superconducting Qubits?
-A more mathematical excursion
+A mildly mathematical excursion
 ---